The Victorian public sector

 The public sector:

 - provides public services and exercises regulatory functions

-- building and maintaining physical and social infrastructure; managing resources
+- builds and maintains physical and social infrastructure

 - health and community services

 - public safety: police, emergency services, courts, prisons and corrections

 - water, land management and environment

 It also includes entities that provide government oversight such as the Auditor General, Independent Broad-based Anti-corruption Commission (IBAC) and the Ombudsman.

 The Victorian Public Service (VPS) is made up of people employed by the Crown under Part 3 of the Public Administration Act 2004.